 Both Voyager spacecraft were designed back in the early 1970s.
 They were, specifically, built to take advantage of a rare grouping of planets on a single side of the sun in our solar system.
 This grouping, which happens only every 176 years, let the Voyagers slingshot from one planet to the next, via gravitational assists.

 First, the Voyagers began acquiring images of Jupiter in January 1979.
 Voyager 1 completed its Jupiter encounter in early April of that year.
 Then, Voyager 2 picked up the baton in late April and its encounter continued into August.
 Overall, the two spacecraft took more than 33,000 pictures of Jupiter and its five major satellites.

 And then the Voyagers went farther.
 When they were launched, no spacecraft had gone as far as Saturn, which is 10 times as far as Earth’s distance from the sun.
 Indeed, the four-year journey to Saturn was thus a major leap.
 The Voyagers arrived at Saturn nine months apart, in November 1980 and August 1981.
 Voyager 1 then began leaving the solar system, and Voyager 2 went on to an encounter with Uranus in January 1986 and with Neptune in August 1989.

 Ed Stone – who was Project Scientist for the Voyager mission – told EarthSky some years ago:

 We built the spacecraft with enough redundancy – that is, backup systems – so that they could keep going.

 And keep going they did!
-The Voyagers have now been traveling for 33 years.
-Space scientists have slowly but surely been switching to Voyager’s backup systems.
+Altogether, the Voyagers have now been traveling for 46 years.